robertdavidgraham/hunter-dkim/README.md

 when people break into a computer and steal the wallet's private-key.
 If somebody broke into GMail, they'd be able to forge signatures as well.

+So many people ask this question.
+They know basic 'checksums', and know that if you change the contents you can just change the checksum to match.
+The step they don't undestand is that public-keys are involved, that without knowing the matching private-key, there's no way to adjust the signature to match the contents.

 ### "Okay, you've verified the metadata, but couldn't the contents of the body of the email be changed?"

 The signature covers both the metadata and the body.
 The slightest change to either